About

 Research profile

-PhD Title: Investigating the Time-Course of Corticospinal and Spinal Adaptations to Motor Skill and Resistance Training.
+PhD Title: Corticospinal and Spinal Responses Following Motor Skill and Resistance Training.

-His research interests include: Neurological responses to training, use-dependent neuroplasticity, motor learning, exercise performance and extreme environments, central and peripheral responses to fatigue.
+His additional research interests include: Neuromuscular responses to training, use-dependent neuroplasticity, motor learning, exercise performance and extreme environments, central and peripheral responses to fatigue.

 Supervisors